How to generate massive amounts of demo content for Sanity

 Composable content management is a powerful tool.
 Content separated from its presentation is the right way to think about content modeling.
 However, confidence can suffer when the edited content lacks the context of how those edits will affect real-world outputs.

-This guide is deliberately focused on the experience of manually creating a new Next.js 13 application and creating a Sanity project with an embedded Studio inside.
+This guide deliberately focuses on the experience of manually creating a new Next.js 14 application and creating a Sanity project with an embedded Studio.

 All the instructions below could also be adapted to an existing Next.js application.

-directory approach.
-There is a similar tutorial using the app router.Create a new project using the command below.
+to communicate with the Presentation tool and listen for updates to content.Create a new project using the command below.
 Default options such as TypeScript, Tailwind, and ESLint have been selected for you but could be removed if you have different preferences.
 Just know the code snippets in this guide may no longer be compatible.

 # from the command line